mrranger939/Prasunet_WD_01/README.md

 # Interactive Navigation Menu

-This project demonstrates an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
+This project is part of my web development internship at PRASUNET Pvt.
+Ltd, this project demonstrates an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
 The navigation menu has a fixed position and is visible on all pages.

 ## Table of Contents